 An alarm sounded in my ear.
 Initiate second-stage scrolled across the visor.

 “Let’s just hope this thing works.
 Fire second-stage boosters.”
 For a second nothing happened, then just before panic set in, the rockets ignited.
 My head snapped forward when fire roared behind me.
 For a heartbeat, I wobbled.
 Then straightened my head, thrust my open hands downward, and stabilized myself.
 Once more, I shot heavenward.
 Ice that had formed on my suit in the lower atmosphere shattered and fell toward Earth.
 Within moments the sky above lost nearly all its blue.
+Thirty-seconds to engine shutdown.

 I strained against the forces buffeting me.
 Just a few more seconds.

 The beeping stopped.
 I was home free.
+Ten seconds to engine shutdown.

 Billions of stars sparkled against the darkness of space.
+Main booster shutdown.

+Silence.
 Switching to navigation thrusters only.

 For a moment I coasted in space enjoying the view.
 The Milky Way, with its wide bands of blue, red, yellow, and white stars, cut across my vision.
 I looked toward Earth, the shimmering blue horizon receding below me.
 Green and brown patches crisscrossed with roads, small towns, and cities covered the southeastern United States.
 A swirl of clouds churned over the Atlantic.
 The earth is so alive during the twenty-first century—unlike my own time, nearly a thousand years in the future.
+Someday it’ll look like this again.

 I winced when a sharp pain tore at my abdomen.
 The two little black-tufted marmosets, rescued from certain extinction and now tucked safely inside my suit, were getting restless.
 One dug its claws into my stomach.